-Computes reciprocal rank (for information retrieval), as explained here.
+Computes reciprocal rank (for information retrieval).

 preds and target should be of the same shape and live on the same device.
 If no target is True, 0 is returned. target must be either bool or integers and preds must be float, otherwise an error is raised.